Fast superconducting qubit control with sub-harmonic drives: experimental results

+To benchmark our subharmonic single qubit gates, we choose the usual $\pi$ and $\pi/2$ rotation over the \textit{X}, \textit{Y}, and \textit{Z} axes as the basic operations.
+Rotation about the \textit{Z} axis is realized through \textit{VZ} gate, which has no cost and fidelity close to one\cite{mckay2017efficient}.
+For the $X$ and $Y$ gates, the drive amplitude needs to be balanced between errors due to qubit decay, leakage to non-computational states, hardware limitations, and other factors.
+Because of control hardware limitations, we found best results when performing rotations of $\pi$ and $\pi/2$ with \unit[50.9]{ns} and \unit[37.4]{ns} long smoothed flat-top pulses.
+The details of a gate sequence-based calibration procedure that calibrates each parameter are explained in Supplement Sec.~II~C.

-After tuning up all parameters, we can successfully implement $X_\pi$, $X_{\frac{\pi}{2}}$, $Y_\pi$ and $Y_{\frac{\pi}{2}}$ gates.
-Randomized benchmarking and interleaved randomized benchmarking are used to calibrate the average fidelity of all Clifford gates and individual fidelity of specific gates, including $X_\pi$, $X_{\frac{\pi}{2}}$, $Y_\pi$ and $Y_{\frac{\pi}{2}}$ gates.
-In Figure \ref{fig:RB}, the blue data is the result of randomized benchmarking with sub-harmonic gates.
-The average Clifford gate fidelity (found by fitting the data to the blue fit curve using an exponential) is 98.6\%.
-The gate fidelity of single Clifford gates is characterized using interleaved randomized benchmarking.
-The fidelity of the interleaved gate can be calculated using~\cite{magesan2012efficient},
+Randomized benchmarking and interleaved randomized benchmarking \cite{knill2008randomized, magesan2012characterizing, magesan2012efficient} are used to calibrate the average fidelity of all Clifford gates and the fidelity of specific gates, including $X$, $\sqrt{X}$, $Y$ and $\sqrt{Y}$ gates.
+The fidelity of the interleaved gate is calculated using~\cite{magesan2012efficient},